The Runner Files: Tim Christoni - Orange Mud, LLC

 2. When did you decide to start incorporating further distances?

 “I decided to start running longer distances in the beginning of 2014.
 It was a combination of being a reluctant triathlete who felt like he was supposed to be running more and being inspired by so many people in my running groups and social media that got me going.
 Amazing people like Catra Corbett, Ed Ettinghausen and April Ritter, just to name a few, would be posting these epic adventures, and I was heading to do my least favorite thing—swimming.
 So I set a goal to do a 100 mile race.
 But in order to do the big 100-milers, you typically have to have completed a 50-miler.
 So I set one in my calendar and went after it.
 It just so happened that I set that first 50-miler in my calendar right in the middle of my training for two half Ironman events, one half marathon, the New York City Marathon and Ironman Arizona (full), which were all completed within two months of that 50-miler.
-I took third place overall in that 50-miler (Kodiak 50 Miler in Big Bear, CA) and was instantly hooked on the ultra-marathon and trail running world.”
+I took third place overall in that 50-miler (Kodiak 50 Miler in Big Bear, CA) and was instantly hooked on the ultra-marathon and trail running world.
+This was a pivotal moment in my running lifestyle.”

 3. What was it about that challenge that intrigued you?